Anastasios George Leventis: Philanthropy

-After his death in 1978, the A.G.
-Leventis Foundation was established in 1979.
+After his death in 1978, the A. G. Leventis Foundation was established in 1979 by his nephew Constantine Leventis.
 It has a primary focus on the cultural heritage of Cyprus and Greece, especially reflected in its collections of Cypriot antiquities displayed in several museums around the world, its restoration of cultural monuments, and its sponsorship of scholarships for postgraduate work in several fields including archaeology and agriculture.
 The foundation also sponsors work in the areas of environmental protection and medical research.

-In 1987 the A.G.
-Leventis Gallery was opened in the British Museum, to display Cypriot antiquities from the early Bronze Age to the Roman era.
+In 1987, the A. G. Leventis Gallery was opened in the British Museum to display Cypriot antiquities from the early Bronze Age to the Roman era.
 In 1997, a similar display was opened at the Fitzwilliam Museum, and in 2000 another at the Metropolitan Museum of Art, New York.